Nether-Power/Nether-Sky-Block/README.en.md

     - The world will generate `8` End Portal frames with a radius of `1024` centered on `spawnpoint`
 - Anvil Handle
     - `/gamerule anvilHandle true`
-    - Smashing a coral fan with an anvil in a Water Cauldron will consume a layer of water and add another coral fan
-    - Hit the Dripstone Block with an Anvil to turn it into a Dripstone
     - Wash the basalt that consumes all water into Dripstone Block in the Water Cauldron (full of water)
     - Press a Moss Block and a Dirt into a Grass Block
 - The Raid can be triggered in the nether
 - Items no longer scatter when you death
+- Use bone meal on the side of the coral block to make it grow a coral fan, and use bone meal on the top to grow coral
 - The Snow Golem standing on the water will turn the water into ice
     - `/gamerule iceGolem true`
 - Sneak in composer can produce bone meal